uedvt359/tcs-garr/README.md

                            Comma-separated alternative names (only used with --cn).
    ```

-   The `request` command is used to submit a new certificate request to Harica.
+   The `request` command is used to submit a new certificate request to Harica via API.

    You can either provide an existing Certificate Signing Request (`--csr`) or specify
    the details for generating a new CSR, including the Common Name (`--cn`) and any